A Bregman Proximal Perspective on Classical and Quantum Blahut-Arimoto Algorithms: Concluding Remarks

-As a possible avenue to find problems for which we can implement mirror descent, we recall that Theorem~\ref{thm:spec-mono} introduced a generalized method of establishing relative smoothness and strong convexity of a class of functions $X\mapsto \tr[Af(X)]$ for operator convex functions $f$.
+As another possible avenue to find problems for which we can implement the Bregman proximal framework, we recall that Theorem~\ref{thm:spec-mono} introduced a generalized method of establishing relative smoothness and strong convexity of a class of functions $X\mapsto \tr[Af(X)]$ for operator convex functions $f$.
 In Remark~\ref{rem:trace-func-kernel} we also show how mirror descent iterates can be efficiently computed for these functions.
 We are therefore interested in whether there exists other applications which can utilize these tools.
-For example, the standard divergences introduced in~\cite{bach2022sum} are defined using operator functions, and can all be analyzed using Theorem~\ref{thm:spec-mono} by noting that $f(x)=x^\alpha$ is operator convex for $\alpha\in[-1,0]\cup[1,2]$ and operator concave for $\alpha\in[0,1]$~\cite{carlen2010trace}.
+For example, the standard divergences introduced in~\cite{bach2022sum} are defined using operator functions, and can all be analyzed using Theorem~\ref{thm:spec-mono} by noting that $f(x)=x^\alpha$ is operator convex for $\alpha\in[-1,0]\cup[1,2]$ and operator concave for $\alpha\in[0,1]$ (see, e.g.,~\cite{carlen2010trace}).

 All of the problems studied in this paper were convex optimization problems.
 However, there are several important related problems which are posed as non-convex problems.
 For example, there is interest in computing the cq channel capacity over both the input probability distribution and quantum state alphabet.
 However, Holevo information is convex in the quantum state alphabet, making the objective function non-convex.
 Other similar problems include the classical~\cite{tishby2000information} and quantum~\cite{datta2019convexity} information bottleneck functions, which involve non-convex inequality constraints.
-One common way to find local solutions to general non-convex problems is through a convex-concave decomposition, of which there exist variations which utilize proximal gradient iterations~\cite{souza2016global,wen2018proximal}.
+One common way to find local optima of general non-convex problems is through a convex-concave decomposition, of which there exist variations which utilize proximal gradient iterations~\cite{souza2016global,wen2018proximal}.
 Therefore, it will be interesting to see if existing algorithms which solve for these quantities~\cite{nagaoka1998algorithms,tishby2000information,salek2018quantum,hayashi2023efficient} share the same interpretation or can be improved by a Bregman proximal convex-concave decomposition or similar method.

 {